openand-inc/waut.ch/README.md

 All along the waut.ch! tower - Bob Dylan

-waut.ch! - Sometimes used in some colloquium as "watch!", keen upon reducing the TDP of mobile devices to 1.0 waut.ch!
+waut.ch! - Sometimes used in some colloquium as "watch!", keen upon reducing the TDP of mobile devices to 1.0 watt!

 -----